roman-milk/roman-milk.github.io/bride-submission.md

+===

- ****** Bride Submission: Boss's Bitch ****** bysilkstockingslover© She slapped my ass hard making me yelp.
+She slapped my ass hard making me yelp.
 "Put your panties back in your fucking mouth and don't you dare make a sound, you pretentious little fucking bitch."

  Her tone fierce, I quickly obeyed, shoving my panties back in my mouth like an obedient child as she began pumping her arm in and out of my cunt.
 I whimpered and moaned into my panties as I was fisted and violated like a cheap slut.